Customizing with EIF and event configuration

 EIF libraries overview

-The following libraries used in the governance project are part of the Ethereum Interoperability Framework (EIF) and serve distinct purposes in enabling cross-chain communication between EVM and Postchain nodes.
+The libraries used in the governance project form part of the Ethereum Interoperability Framework (EIF) and serve distinct purposes for enabling cross-chain communication between EVM and Postchain nodes.

-For detailed information about EIF libraries, see EIF documentation.
+For detailed information about EIF libraries, refer to the EIF documentation.

 Libraries